nadeemelahi/animation-ticker/README.md

 # animation-ticker
-call tick method by raf on any object added to its array create objects with a tick method, add objects to animator-frames and it will call tick on those objects by raf.
+call tick method by raf on any object added to it's array create objects with a tick method, add objects to animator-frames and it will call tick on those objects by raf.